microsoft/vscode-wiki/Performance-Issues.md

+# Summary

-This page contains a set of questions, experiments, and measurements that will help us to track down performance issues.
+This page documents how you can help us to track down performance issues.
+It contains:
+- Questions about your setup
+- Experiments you can make to reproduce and narrow down
+- Measurements you can provide us for further analysis.

 ### Questions
 To help us narrow down the issue please include answers for the following questions: